 Yeah.
 And part of my perspective up until this point was, "Hey, I'm the victim," right?
 "I'm brown skinned.
 I have a turban.
 I'm a victim of racism.
 I'm not a perpetrator."
 And it was very much a duality for me.
 Either you're one or the other.
 And it hadn't occurred to me that these ideas could be inside of me, even while I'm being a victim of it.

-And I think this practice of introspection, coming through these trainings on implicit bias, unconscious bias, whatever you want to call it.
-That really opened me up to the possibility that I had these ideas inside of me.
-And that made me starting to uncover those and see how they came inside of me.
-Helped me recognize my own imperfections, my own flaws, the social conditionings, and so on.
-And that is what started to create an understanding of what this person was like, and where they were coming from in a way that actually felt honest.
+And I think this practice of introspection, coming through these trainings on implicit bias, unconscious bias, whatever you want to call it—that really opened me up to the possibility that I had these ideas inside of me.
+And that made me start to uncover those and see how they came inside of me, helped me recognize my own imperfections, my own flaws, the social conditionings, and so on.
+And that is what started to create an understanding of what this person was like, and where they were coming from, in a way that actually felt honest.
 It felt resonant.
 And it also gave me this space to forgive other people's imperfections, not just the extreme situation of a white supremacist killer.
 But also now, giving grace to other people who are imperfect as I meet them.
 That's true for random people on the street.
 That's true for my own kids.
 That's true for my partner.
 It's just softened me in a way that I wouldn't have expected when I first started it.

 Darren Isom (33:23):

 And there's something to be said about the powerful gift of grace on so many levels, and how it exists in so many cultures, and so many different ways.
-And how it leads us to both in forgiving ourselves, forgive others too.
-It's something very empowering about that as well.
+And how it leads us to both in forgiving ourselves, forgiving others too.
+There's something very empowering about that as well.

-I do want to spend just a little bit of time, and I've shared with you in many ways how I feel that...
-There's a wonderful quote, Andre Leon Talley actually.
+I do want to spend just a little bit of time, and I've shared with you in many ways how I feel that... there's a wonderful quote from Andre Leon Talley, actually.
 Someone was asking him about where did he gain his love of fashion, his love of aesthetics, and all the things.
 And he talked about how although he taught in fashion schools, and worked in the best fashion magazines, and was around all of the muses that were necessary within the pop culture world, everything he needs to know about fashion or about the world in general, he learned as a kid going to church in North Carolina.
 This powerful shoutout to his religious upbringing.

-I do want to give you space to share as you think about both your upbringing from a faith perspective and your community, what are the lessons that you've learned there that you think can be internalized and share for funders as they think about doing better work for all of us?
-Where does Sikhism in some ways offer lessons that the world can learn from, particularly within the philanthropy space?
+I do want to give you space to share as you think about both your upbringing from a faith perspective and your community, what are the lessons that you've learned there that you think can be internalized and shared for funders as they think about doing better work for all of us?
+Where does Sikhism, in some ways, offer lessons that the world can learn from, particularly within the philanthropy space?

 Simran Jeet Singh (34:50):